SMR Collar Strategy

 SMR thesis for this collar

-The market-implied 1-standard-deviation range for SMR extends from approximately $7.24 on the downside to $12.72 on the upside.
+The market-implied 1-standard-deviation range for SMR extends from approximately $7.30 on the downside to $11.56 on the upside.
 A SMR collar hedges an existing long SMR position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current SMR IV rank near 33.12% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on SMR should anchor more to the directional view and the expected-move geometry.
+Current SMR IV rank near 7.61% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on SMR at 78.83%.
 As a Utilities name, SMR options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to SMR-specific events.

 SMR collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 SMR positions also carry Utilities sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SMR alongside the broader basket even when SMR-specific fundamentals are unchanged.
 Always rebuild the position from current SMR chain quotes before placing a trade.